Hazing Injury & Death Attorneys

-The most obvious place where hazing occurs is Greek life; however, that is not the only situation where individuals can suffer from hazing.
+The most obvious place where hazing occurs is Greek life; however, that is not the only situation with hazing.
 It can also occur in sports teams, clubs, honor societies, and more.
 Wherever people are seeking admission, there is a threat of hazing.
-It is most prevalent in colleges and universities, but it can also occur at middle schools, high schools, companies in work-related situations, and more.
+It is most prevalent in colleges and universities, but it can also occur at middle schools, high schools, companies in work situations, and more.

 Examples of Hazing

 Acts of hazing are often unique to the organization performing them.
 Usually, it involves the dangerous consumption of alcohol, with many injuries and deaths related to alcohol poisoning.